Testing for jumps in processes with integral fractional part and jump-robust inference on the Hurst exponent: Introduction

 where $(Y_t)$ is a fractional process with continuous paths and general Hurst exponent $H\in(0,1)$, and $(J_{t})$ a general jump process.

-We aim to separate jumps of $(J_{t})$ from the fractional process with continuous paths $(Y_t)$ based on discrete high-frequency observations.
-There is extensive literature on disentangling jumps and a continuous component of semimartingales.
+We aim to separate the jumps from the fractional process with continuous paths based on discrete high-frequency observations over the fix time interval $[0,1]$.
+There is extensive literature on disentangling jumps and a continuous component of semimartingales based on high-frequency data.
 For this problem, as the distance between observation times $1/n\to 0$, the scaling $n^{-1/2}$ of absolute increments of a continuous semimartingale is exploited.
 Truncation methods pioneered in \cite{mancini} ascribe (much) larger increments to jumps and discard these increments for jump-robust volatility estimation.
-Combined with extreme value theory, \cite{leemykland} used the asymptotic Gumbel distribution of the rescaled maximal absolute increment, standardized with a spot volatility estimate, to establish a popular test for jumps further studied by \cite{palmes2016gumbel} and \cite{palmes}.
+Combined with extreme value theory, \cite{leemykland} used the asymptotic Gumbel distribution of the rescaled maximal absolute increment, standardized with a spot volatility estimate, to establish a popular test for jumps further studied by \cite{palmes2016gumbel, palmes}.
 The rich literature on high-frequency statistics for semimartingales with jumps and truncation methods is partly summarized in the book by \cite{jacodprotter} and recent contributions include, among others, \cite{figueroa2019optimum}, \cite{amorino2020unbiased} and \cite{inatsugu2021global}.

+In principle, truncation methods could be extended to a fractional continuous process with an additive jump component if the Hurst exponent $H$ was known.
+Then the scaling $n^{-H}$ of absolute increments of the continuous process could be exploited.
+Here, we are interested in the more difficult problem when $H$ is unknown.
+Intuitively, the comparison of observed large absolute increments and average absolute increments should still allow detecting jumps.
+Our idea is hence that the empirical distribution of increments reveals large absolute increments due to jumps separating from the remaining majority of increments.